Health Benefits, Medicinal Properties and Uses of Papaya Leaves and Fruits

 – Facilitate Digestion:

-The leaves of the papaya plants contain the chemical compounds of karpain, a Substance that kills microorganisms that often interfere with the digestive function.
+The leaves of the papaya plants contain the chemical compounds of karpain, a Substance that kills microorganisms that often interfere with digestive function.

 – On hair and skin: